Our Focus is Immuno-Oncology

 Our sBCMA Test monitors and predicts outcomes for multiple myeloma and chronic lymphocytic leukemia patients.
 In many ways, it is similar to the PSA test for prostate cancer.
 The assay is based on measuring B-cell maturation antigen (BCMA), which is shed from the surface of B-cells.

 The advantage of our new peripheral blood test is it can more rapidly and accurately assess changes in a patient’s cancer.
 We believe it can further predict treatment efficacy.
-To date, we have tested the BCMA Test in over 1,000 multiple myeloma and chronic lymphocytic leukemia patient samples.
+To date, we have tested over 1,000 multiple myeloma and chronic lymphocytic leukemia patient samples.
 We now offer the sBCMA Test under GLP conditions for clinical trial samples.

 Our patient-derived xenograph (PDX) animal models are derived from fresh multiple myeloma tumor samples, not cell lines.
 We are completely unique in this capability and believe they are most informative of candidate drug efficacy.
 We can test your candidate drug in our multiple myeloma PDX animal models.